The unlikely friendship between prizefighter Gene Tunney and dramatist George Bernard Shaw is explored in a book by the boxer’s son, Jay Tunney.

 Life Imitating Art

 The book is not, by any means, one of Shaw’s most popular or provocative works.
 It was written very early in his career, only a few years after he had moved to London.
 He was still dependent on his family for support, as he spent his days reading and writing, and his nights socializing with the London intelligentsia.
-He was still in the process of turning himself into a writer, thinker, socialist and wit – still becoming George Bernard Shaw as we think of him today.
+He was still turning himself into a writer, thinker, socialist, and wit – still becoming George Bernard Shaw as we think of him today.

 In the midst of all these striking coincidences, as Tunney unwittingly lived out elements of the fictional life Shaw had created for Cashel, the two men became close friends.

 But, as Jay recounted during our discussion and relates further in his book, Tunney and Shaw got off to a bad start.
 In hopes of securing himself a post-boxing career as an actor, Tunney approached the producer Lawrence Langner in 1926 about the possibility of starring in a stage version of Cashel Byron’s Profession.
 Langner posed the idea to Shaw, who gave various noncommittal answers before rejecting the offer.
 Hurt, Tunney took a verbal swipe at Shaw while in conversation with a reporter, making negative comments about the novel.